 It’s one of my favorite comfort foods and reminds me of my childhood.
 Who doesn’t love meatloaf?
-My mom’s was famous (well it was to me), and so I wanted to create it in a low carb version for my family to enjoy.
-A cheese stuffed meatloaf sounds good, huh?
+My mom’s was famous (well it was to me), and so I wanted to create it in a low carb meatloaf for my family to enjoy.
+A keto cheese stuffed meatloaf recipe sounds good, huh?
 Now we just have to make it without breadcrumbs or oats!

-You’ll love every cheesy bite.
-Note that this meatloaf is not your typical ketchup on top meatloaf.
+You’ll love every cheesy bite, but note that this keto stuffed meatloaf recipe is not your typical ketchup on top meatloaf.
 The provolone is the perfect mild cheese to compliment the ground beef taste.
 Also did I mention there’s cheese?

-It’s a good idea to get your hands messy with this recipe when you mix it up.
+It’s a good idea to get your hands messy with this keto stuffed meatloaf when you mix the ingredients.
 I try to avoid over-kneading it.
 Mix it just enough to work the eggs through the whole thing.
 Pro-tip – make sure you have the sink water warm and some dish washing soap at the ready to clean your meaty greasy hands.

-Line about 2/3 – 3/4 of the meat mixture in a loaf pan.
+Of course!
+It’s easy to stuff your meatloaf.
+Line about 2/3 – 3/4 of the beef in a loaf pan.
 Flatten it up the sides and make sure there’s a decent size cavity in the middle.
 As you can see in the next slide, we’re bringing in the cheese!!
 I’ve used provolone and a little left over gouda.
 You can use whatever works for you.

-Cover with the remaining meat mixture and top with 4-5 slices of cheese.
+Cover with the remaining beef and top with 4-5 slices of cheese.
 Sprinkle with more parsley and bake at 400 for about an hour.
-I did cover with foil and remove the foil to let the cheese brown about 10 minutes before it was done.
+I did cover the stuffed meatloaf with foil and remove the foil to let the cheese brown about 10 minutes before it was done.

 These were the MOST AMAZING LEFTOVERS.
 I ate it at work for several days.